BrincMM/VentureVerseMiniAppRails/docs/api/v1/api_keys_validate.md

 ## Notes

 - This endpoint updates `last_used_at` on every successful validation
-- Rate limits are provided at both key level and app level
+- Rate limits are provided at the API key level (not at app level)
 - SDKs should cache the validation response to avoid repeated calls
 - Consider caching the validation result for 5-15 minutes
 - If developer is null (app not associated with a developer), the developer object won't be included in the response